 In order to implement the programme, the Government has designated 237 Officers of the State Government as Swayampurna Mitras (SM) for all 191 Village Panchayats, 13 Municipalities & 1 for Corporation of City of Panaji.
 Swayampurna Mitras visit These Village Panchavat/ respective Municipality on every Saturday.
 25 Senior Officers are also appointed as Taluka Nodal Officer (TNO) to guide and monitor the Swayampurna Mitras in respective Talukas.
-The role of these SMs and TNOs is to identify the and bottleneck potential for implementation of various beneficiaryoriented schemes of the Government help public so as to the in administrative hurdles.
+The role of these SMs and TNOs is to identify the and bottleneck potential implementation of various beneficiaryoriented schemes of the Government public to help the administrative hurdles.